samme4life/spring-batch-example/README.md

-# Spring Boot with Spring Batch Example 1
+# Spring Batch Example Application
 ## Load CSV to DB
 - `http://localhost:8080/health` - To check if the API's status
 - `http://localhost:8080/load` - Trigger point for Spring Batch